-The accommodation at Tupira Surf Club, rebuilt in 2012 is a guesthouse capable of sleeping 12 adults comfortably in 6 x twin rooms.
+The accommodation at Tupira Surf Club is a guesthouse capable of sleeping 12 adults comfortably in 6 x twin rooms.
 An additional 2 bedroom bungalow capable with private balcony and bathroom has been added recently and can be booked at slightly higher rates for those looking for a little more privacy.
 The house has high ceilings with thatched roofing that provides good ventilation.
 The seaside location of the house means that ocean breezes cool things down in the evenings.
 The facility also has running water pumped down from natural springs for showers and 2 septic toilets.
 Power is provided by generators.
 Tupira Surf Club is also fully licensed to serve alcohol and will always have a supply of cold beer for evening relaxation after a hard days surfing, fishing or sightseeing.
 Back to basic surf camp with surf on your doorstep.

 Tupira clients can expect to be served fresh fruit and vegetables, organically grown chicken, freshly caught yellow fin tuna and reef fish (red emperors, GT’s, snappers), the occasional BBQ.